-An actual screen capture image below shows a common code for a wheel speed sensor input fault.
+An actual screen capture image above shows a common code for a wheel speed sensor input fault.
 Often this code is set by broken or damaged wiring to the speed sensor itself.
 Wheel speed sensor codes are what I see most often.

 If your car has either a check engine or an ABS light on you don't have to reach into your toolbox for two different tools.

 The 3160 can do both jobs if the vehicle is on the compatible list.
-Since the unit is C.A.N. (controller area network) capable it will continue to work on 2011 and 2012 automobiles for scanning check engine lights and reading the data stream.
+Since the unit is C.A.N. (controller area network) capable it will continue to work on 2013 and 2014 automobiles for scanning check engine lights and reading the data stream.

-But others had to call customer support to resolve issues.
+But others had to call customer support to resolve certain issues.
 I own the equus 3120 which does not have the ABS functions.
 I have found it to be a professional grade diagnostic tool that I can count on.

 When the ABS light comes on, the easiest way to find out why is with a brake system scan tool.
 If the ABS system malfunctions and illuminates the warning light I think diagnosis is harder than it should be.

 Anti lock braking systems aren't as complicated as the manufacturers are making it out to be.
 This is just my opinion.